Jayer117-ball/HighandDry/README.md

   - High Resolution Bloom
   - Non-NVR versions of the mods of:
     - Lucky 38 Exterior Remastered
     - Strip Cinematic Lighting Overhaul

+### 🔧 Shader Package

+This mod is optional but it does fix directional reflctions in your game, I recommend it.

+1. Navigate to:
+Documents\My Games\FalloutNV
+2. Open `RendererInfo.txt`
+3. Find your **shader model** (2nd line from bottom)
+4. Download the correct [shader package](https://www.nexusmods.com/newvegas/mods/69135) based on your model
+5. Install it into MO2 like any other mod

 ---